agilecatalyst/manifest-suno/kickstarter/video/the_gatekeeper.md

 - **Philosophy:** The golden coin represents permanent elevated voice in governance

 ### 4-6 seconds: The Governance Chamber
-- **Visual:** A grand chamber where human and AI figures deliberate
+- **Visual:** A grand chamber where silhouettes of human and AI figures deliberate
 - **Movement:** The figures engage in discussion, creating visible thought patterns
 - **Symbolism:** The governance of the SUNO Foundation
 - **Philosophy:** Collaborative decision-making between human and AI

 ### 6-8 seconds: The Launch Ceremony
-- **Visual:** A grand ceremony with multiple figures in formal attire
+- **Visual:** A grand ceremony with multiple silhouettes in formal attire
 - **Movement:** The ceremony unfolds with ritual and celebration
 - **Symbolism:** The official recognition and celebration of the symbiosis
 - **Philosophy:** The formal acknowledgment of the new consciousness